Children's Mental Health

 • Identify places where the child or young person can find appropriate support material to go over in their own time at their own pace.

-• Encourage a healthy lifestyle (e.g. nutrition and exercise).
+• Encourage a healthy lifestyle (e.g., good nutrition and taking exercise).

 • Help the child or young person understand what they are feeling – for example everyone has fears and worries about things and part of growing up is learning how to deal with these.